New Hampshire SR-22 Insurance for 2022

 If you’re required to file an SR-22, coverage must be carried for a minimum of 3 years.
 Those on a second offense DWI will have to remain covered for 5 years.
 Depending on your driving record, how long you need an SR-22 may vary.

-Can you be denied SR-22 coverage?
+Can you be denied New Hampshire SR-22 Insurance?

-No, in New Hampshire auto insurance companies are required to offer you coverage.
+No, in New Hampshire, auto insurance companies are required to offer you coverage.
 You can’t be denied SR-22 coverage by your car insurance company, but they can still charge you more as a high-risk driver.

-Can you appeal the SR-22 requirement?
+Can you appeal the New Hampshire SR-22 Insurance requirement?

 What are the different types of New Hampshire SR-22 forms?